fubar2/nftoolmaker/README.md

 the test files and parameter values using row based script hackery.

-The collection is huge ~12GB with all the redundant test data sets.
+The collection is huge - 20+GB with all the redundant test data sets!
-This will be fixed soon with URI for all test data but can't do that until the ToolFactory is working in release 23.1 - was broken because many of the utilities had an incompatible version of galaxy-util or tool-util - should be fixed once the release is done.
+This will be fixed soon with URI for all test data paths, but can't do that until the ToolFactory is working in release 23.1 - was broken because many of the utilities had an incompatible version of galaxy-util or tool-util - should be fixed once the release is done.